huggingface/pytorch-image-models/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Issues are for reporting bugs or requesting features, the discussion forum is available for asking questions or seeking help from the community.
 title: ''
 labels: ''
 assignees: ''

 ---

-Issues are for reporting bugs or requesting features, not asking for help or tutorials.
-The discussion forum has been activated and can be used for asking questions outside the scope of bugs or feature requests.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]